Skip to main content

 • Any communication you have had with Homes Victoria about the claim

-This example about a claim for damage to a carpet shows how you can approach collecting evidence to dispute a claim.
+This example about a claim for damage to a carpet shows how you can approach collecting evidence for Rental Dispute Resolution Victoria (RDRV) or a formal VCAT hearing.

 Homes Victoria’s claim